Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 5/notes/notes.md

     Solution:
     - Set sys env variable HADOOP_HOME and assign the value - `C:\tools\hadoop-3.2.0` to it.
     - Set it in the $PATH under SYS variables.

+3. Faced other issues + depedency errors: Downgraded python and pandas because the python installed on my system is of 3.13 version which is not compatible with other installations of pyspark, java, hadoop, spark etc. I created a conda env `pyspark_env` (running python version 3.10.*) and in that env, I removed/uninstalled existing pandas (version>2) and numpy (version>2), then reinstalled `pandas 1.5.3` and `numpy 1.23.5` respectively.